desirable-objects/vudash/README.md

 It's a prototype, an alpha.
 Treat it as such.
 It does work predictably though.

 # features
+- will happily run on a free heroku instance
 - es6 (for multiline strings, mostly!)
 - all cross-origin requests done server side
 - websockets rather than polling